Slovakia's next step: A 5-corner model for e-invoicing in 2027

 The mandate’s core obligations

 As mentioned previously, this reform introduces two primary obligations for all domestic B2B transactions between VAT-registered businesses: structured e-invoicing and near real-time e-reporting.
 These requirements are a key deliverable of the ViDA initiative, meaning that, from 2027 onwards, all invoices issued or received in Slovakia must adhere to a predefined electronic format in line with the European Norm.
+The invoicing deadline remains 15 days.
 Furthermore, critical invoice data will need to be reported to the tax authority almost immediately upon issuance.
+The introduction of e-reporting will also lead to the abolition of the Control and Summary Statements from 1 July 2030.

 What this means for businesses